Stewart Law

 Do I Need a Trust, or Is a Will Enough?

-For many Florida families, a well-drafted will is a solid foundation.
-But a will alone goes through probate — a court-supervised process that takes time, costs money, and becomes part of the public record.
-A revocable living trust allows assets to transfer to your beneficiaries privately and without probate, which can be especially valuable if you own real estate, have a blended family, or want to plan for incapacity.
-Trusts also offer greater control over how and when beneficiaries receive assets.
+For many Florida families, a well-drafted will is a solid foundation — but a will alone goes through probate.
+Formal probate in Florida, governed by Fla.
+Stat.
+Chapter 733, requires a mandatory 90-day creditor notice period as a minimum, and most formal administrations take 6 to 12 months and cost roughly 3% of the estate's value in combined attorney and personal representative fees.
+A revocable living trust under Fla.
+Stat.
+Chapter 736 allows assets to transfer to your beneficiaries privately and without court involvement.
+Trusts also keep your financial affairs out of the public record — unlike a will, which becomes public once probated.
 Whether a trust makes sense depends on your assets, family situation, and goals.
-Many clients benefit from both — a trust for the bulk of their estate and a pour-over will to capture anything left outside the trust.
+Most clients benefit from both: a trust for the bulk of the estate and a pour-over will to capture anything left outside the trust at death.

 Learn More: Revocable Living Trusts →